twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 ---

-### Adding a feature
+## Adding a feature

 To add a new feature, create a new folder under the [feature-library](/plugin-flex-ts-template-v2/src/feature-library/) directory and lay out your `custom-components`, `flex-hooks` and any supporting `types` and `utils` following the same pattern outlined above.
 You can use the [add-feature](/README.md#add-feature) script, which does this all for you.
 Consult with other features in the feature library for further examples.
 When tested and completed, raise a pull request for submission back into the main branch of the template.

-### extending template on a project
+## Extending template on a project

-When modifiying behavior of the template on a project (a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
+When modifying behavior of the template on a project (a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
 It is expected in this case to use the `project-extensions` folder to contain `custom-components` and `flex-hooks` much like a single large feature in the feature library.

-## types
+# Types

 The types folder contains various object definitions that are used throughout the template, many declare the interface for operations within the serverless functions.
 Some key types to pay attention to.